EARTH FUTURE ACTION

 The number of poor Americans is expected to fall by nearly 20 million from 2018 levels.
 This is a decline of almost 45 percent.
 The U.S. has never cut poverty so much in such a short period of time.
 This development is especially notable since it defies economic losses—the economy has nearly seven million fewer jobs than it did before the pandemic.
 And this decline in poverty is nearly three times the previous record.

 Yet without further expensive new measures, millions of families may find this escape from poverty brief.
-The three programs that cut poverty most — stimulus checks, increased food stamps and expanded unemployment insurance — have ended or are scheduled to soon revert to their prepandemic size.
+The three programs that cut poverty most are stimulus checks, increased food stamps and expanded unemployment insurance.
+Two of the programs are about to end or revert to their pre-pandemic size, but food stamps will remain intact (Common Dreams, 8-16-21).

 Poverty has also decreased across a broad range of groups: Caucasians, African Americans, Hispanics, Asians, all age groups and residents of every state.